 Instead of designing a custom PCB I went with prototype board.
 The design is quite simple and using prototype board will save some time and money.
-If I were to build more than one, I would go with a custom PCB though.
+If I were to build more than one, I would go with a proper PCB though.

 The prototype boards I had were quite small small, but joining 2 pieces, side by side, was more of less the correct size.
 On the top and bottom are some copper rods to electrically and mechanically link the boards together.
 Balancing resistors sit between the leds.
-Current sources are riveted to the centre of the boards.
+Current sources are pop riveted to the centre of the boards.

 To do a side by side comparison between bulb and led replacement, I fitted one of each in the rear light assembly.
 The bulb is powered by an adjustable voltage source (lab power supply), the leds are powered by an adjustable current source (lab power supply in series with electronic load).

 It was immediately obvious that the light from the leds differed from the light form the bulb.
 The red is a slightly deeper shade, while the bulb looks washed out.
 The led light also seems to come from the entire lens surface instead of just from the centre as it does with the bulb.
 Led opening angle is also a lot wider wider than the bulb.
 These are exactly the reasons why I wanted led lights.

 To compare light levels I placed a photometer and the light assembly in a cardboard box, to shield it from the surrounding light.
 The box is open in the photo, but during the measuring the box obviously was closed.
 Bulb illuminance was measured, at several different voltages, for tail light, brake light and both on at the same time.
 Then I adjusted led current to create the same illuminance.
 The results are in the table below.